 VOX SUPER FOUNDATION BASS CABS

-On the Stones European tour of late March and April 1967, Bill Wyman, one of the first photographed users of a Vox Super Foundation bass amp, used a 2 x 15" cab, which is considerably thinner than the amp itself.
-1 x 18" and 2 x 18" cabs are as wide as the amps.
+On the Stones European tour of late March and April 1967, Bill Wyman, one of the first to be issued with a Vox Super Foundation bass amplifier, used a 2 x 15" cab, which is considerably thinner than the amp itself.
+1 x 18" and 2 x 18" speaker cabs and amplifier sections are as wide as each other.

 Tall 1 x 18" cabs with a port

 Super Foundation Bass serials number 1046 and 1067 can be seen with 1 x 18" speaker cabinets on this page..

 Recovered in red leatherette vinyl, but unchanged internally.
 Note the port at the bottom and the load protection resistors on the supporting strut.

 The JMI identification plate attached to the amplifier section.
 The amplifier section's plate is now attached to the speaker cab.
 JMI rarely numbered its speaker cabinets.